Chicken Katsu Curry

 Helpful

-- thermometeroptional
+- cooking thermometeroptional

 - paper towelsoptional